The Weakly-Nonlinear Admittance at Open Ends of Two- and Three-Dimensional Acoustic Waveguides

 \subsection{Numerical Method}

-In this section we describe details of our numerical implementation of the open end exit calculation outlined in section~\ref{sec:outletadm}, and the subsequent pressure matching described in section~\ref{sec:pressurecont}.
+In this section we describe details of our numerical implementation of the open end exit calculation outlined in section~\ref{sec:outletadm}, and the subsequent pressure matching described in section~\ref{sec:pressurecont}. \textsc{Matlab} source code numerically implementing this model is included in the supplementary material; this code was used to produce the results that follow in section~\ref{sec:results}.
 For details of the numerical method for calculating propagation along either the inner or outer ducts, and a demonstration of its convergence as more modes are added, the reader is referred to \citet{jensenbrambley2025}.

 When calculating the duct exit condition the infinite series of modes must be truncated during numerical implementation.
 Regarding truncation, it should be noted that the decision (taken in section \ref{sec:outletadm}) to set $\mat{Y}_1^L = \overline{\mat{Y}}_1$ and $\mathcal{Y}_1^L = \overline{\mathcal{Y}}_1$ on the acoustic wormhole has a numerical justification as well as a physical one.
 The natural alternative to characteristic admittances to the left of the outlet would be to take a zero admittance (corresponding to a hard wall and allowing no sound to propagate through): this causes numerical difficulties with the definitions of $\mat{Q}$ and $\widetilde{\mat{Q}}$, and even when the equations are reformulated to avoid these problems, numerical difficulties still arise as a result of the non-invertibility of $\mat{F}\overline{\mat{Z}}\mat{F}^\T$ and $\mat{F}\overline{\mat{Y}}\mat{F}^\T$ when truncated.
 In contrast, for the perfectly-absorbing characteristic admittance used here, no such numerical difficulties arise.